 Scenario: A school wishes to post/use in advertising a video it has created of students in action.
-No comments from students or graduates is shared, only the narrator describing the school's programs and equipment.
+No comments from students or graduates are shared, only the narrator describing the school's programs and equipment.

-Guidance: Pursuant to Section IV(B)(4)(b), the school would need to obtain written consent from the students that the school can share their images.
+Guidance: Pursuant to Section IV (B)(4)(b), the school would need to obtain written consent from the students allowing the school to share their images.